Letcher County, Kentucky: Letcher County Public Schools

 Most K-12 students in the county, with the exception of those living in the far eastern part of the county surrounding Jenkins, are served by the Letcher County Public Schools.
-The district operates nine elementary/middle schools, one vocational school, one high school, and an alternative education center.
+The district operates six elementary/middle schools, one high school, one vocational school, and an alternative education center.
+The superintendent of Letcher County Schools as of 2018 is Denise Yonts.
+The schools located in the district are: